 The Company believes that all future profits of its subsidiaries will be indefinitely reinvested or that there is no expectation to distribute any taxable dividends from these subsidiaries.
-The determination of the amount of the unrecognized deferred tax liability related to the undistributed earnings is estimated as an immaterial amount.
+The determination of the unrecognized deferred tax liability related to the undistributed earnings is estimated as an immaterial amount.